 Federal Pell Grant

-The Federal Pell Grant is gift assistance based on financial need that does not need to be repaid.
-Pell Grants are considered a foundation of federal financial aid, to which aid from other federal and nonfederal sources might be added.
+The Federal Pell Grant is a need-based grant awarded to low-income undergraduate students.
+Pell Grants are considered a foundation of federal financial aid, to which aid from other federal and non-federal sources might be added.

 To be eligible for a Federal Pell Grant, the student must meet these requirements each academic year: